-Getting the stock radio out of the the Mark I Audi TT can be a real pain to do if you don’t have the right tools and if you don’t know how to remove it.
-If you do have the right tools, equipped with the knowledge on how to remove the radio, it is actually quite easy.
-I’ve made this short post on the subject to aid you in the removal of the radio on your 2000-2006 Audi TT, in the case that you need help in doing so.
+Getting the stock radio out of the the Mark I Audi TT can be a real pain if you don’t know how to do it and also don’t have the right tools.
+If you are equipped with the proper tools and the knowledge to remove your radio, it is actually quite easy to do.
+I’ve made this short tutorial to aid you in the removal of the radio on your 2000-2006 Audi TT, in the case that you need help in doing so.

 Tools for Removing the Mk1 Audi TT Radio

 The stock radio on the 2000-2006 Audi TT has two opening slits on the bottom on each side of the radio.
-These slits are intended to accept two radio removal tools, which are supposed to go in, hook onto the radio, and pull the radio out.
+These slits are intended to accept two radio removal tools, which are supposed to go in, hook onto the radio, and pull it out.
+The tools are these very thin hooks that go into these slots.

-Unfortunately what usually happens is the hooks do not adequately grab onto the radio and when you go to pull the radio out, it slips and you are not able to pull the radio out.
-You will need a 90-degree hook tool that will go into your CD player for extra grip to adequately pull the radio out.
+Unfortunately what ends up happening is that the hooks do not adequately grab onto the radio and when you go to pull the radio out, it slips.
+You end up not being able to pull your radio out.
+What you need in addition to those radio removal tools is a 90-degree hook tool that will go into your CD player for extra grip in order to adequately pull the radio out.
+These 90-degree hook tools normally come in a set of hook and pick tools.

 ATLIN Radio Removal Tool Set – 4 Pack